-Available for children 7 years of age and under.
+Available for children 4-7 years of age.
 Wrangler leads the horse on the flat ground with adult family member walking beside.

 NOTE: Restrictions to age and weight may apply.
 Children must be 8 years old and 48 inches tall and a weight limit of less than 240 lbs for either adults or children.
 Advanced Reservations required, schedule subject to change.

 Please note that our Horseback Riding is a summer seasonal activity only.
-The annual June and early October dates will vary each year and are dependent on weather and trail conditons.
+The annual June and early October dates will vary each year and are dependent on weather and trail conditions.

 ** This institution operates under a special permit of the Gallatin National Forest **